Experience Paula Deen's Lumberjack Feud

 Directions to the Sugarlands visitor center: US 441 south of Gatlinburg at the entrance to the GSMNP.
 The visitor center is at the intersection of US 441 and Little River Road.

 There are multiple reasons dogs are not allowed in most of the areas of the park.
-For one there are bears.
-The bears stay away from humans, but they may act differently in the presence of a dog.
+While all of those beautiful bears we all enjoy will normally stay away from humans, they may see your pet as an opportunity for food and therefore act differently in the presence of a dog.
 Dogs also bring in unseen diseases that normally wouldn't affect anything outside the park.
 The park also says that dogs bark, and may upset the quietness around them.

 If you would like more information on dogs in the park you can head straight to the source: